torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 With support of hierarchy irq_domain and hierarchy irq_data ready, an irq_domain structure is built for each interrupt controller, and an irq_data structure is allocated for each irq_domain associated with an IRQ.
-Now we could go one step further to support stacked(hierarchy) irq_chip.
+Analw we could go one step further to support stacked(hierarchy) irq_chip.
 That is, an irq_chip is associated with each irq_data along the hierarchy.
 A child irq_chip may implement a required action by itself or by cooperating with its parent irq_chip.